AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-5-complete-verification.md

 <figure style="text-align: center;">
   <img src="{{ '/imgs/april-branch-and-bound.svg' | relative_url }}?v=margin-surface" width="820" style="display: block; margin: 0 auto;" alt="The exact margin function shown as two connected planar patches, one for the off ReLU phase and one for the on phase, alongside a search tree whose two children are verified with margin bound 0.22.">
-  <figcaption>The surface shows the two local affine formulas; the tree groups them into two verified subproblems.</figcaption>
+  <figcaption>The surface shows the two local affine formulas.
+The tree groups them into two verified subproblems.</figcaption>
 </figure>

 ## Read the proof from the tree

 The left side of the figure shows the exact function that the global relaxation tried to enclose.
 The right side organizes its two linear pieces as a search tree.
-The root bound is $-0.02$, so the root cannot yet be marked safe.
+The root bound is $-0.02$, so its status remains unresolved.
 We divide it into two phase children and bound each child separately.

 Both child bounds are positive: